rebots-online/maistro/README.md

 ## Model Training

-The sheet music detection model uses YOLOv11 and is trained on our custom dataset.
+The sheet music detection model uses YOLOv12, the latest state-of-the-art object detection model, and is trained on our custom dataset.
+YOLOv12 offers significant improvements over previous versions, including better accuracy for small objects like musical notation and faster inference speeds.
 To train the model:

 1. Install dependencies:
 ```bash